microsoft/debug-adapter-protocol/specification.md

 ### <a name="Types_ExceptionFilterOptions" class="anchor"></a>ExceptionFilterOptions

-An ExceptionFilterOptions is used to specify an exception filter together with a condition for the setExceptionsFilter request.
+An ExceptionFilterOptions is used to specify an exception filter together with a condition for the 'setExceptionBreakpoints' request.

 ```typescript
 interface ExceptionFilterOptions {